 The public perception of Parkinson’s disease is that it only affects a small group of elderly people.
 In actuality, the disease affects more than 10 million people worldwide across all age groups, races, and cultures.
 Those living with Parkinson’s are dramatically underserved by current resources.
 Our goal is to help people with Parkinson’s and their caregivers live a better life.

-Our online support group, Parkinson's International Never Give Up, was founded in 2015 and now serves over 1,000 members from 36 countries.
-It's a community for people living with Parkinson's and their loved ones to meet and share experiences.
-You can join our group by clicking on the link or if you’re already a member of Facebook, search for Parkinson’s International Never Give Up.
+Our online support group, Parkinson's International Never Give Up, was founded in 2015 and now serves over 1,200 members from 38 countries.
+It's a community for people to meet and share experiences.
+We now provide a monthly webinar called Creative Corner where registrants join us for artistic instruction from the comforts of their own home.

 Our Facebook page, Parkinson’s International Foundation, was created in 2018.
 Please “like“ us and stay in touch with the latest research findings and interesting happenings.